zoicware/ZOICWARE/UpdateNotes.md

 - fixed disable defender
 	- with the latest defender update tamper protection has to be turned off before disabling
 	- the script will open the security app and automatically navigate to disable tamper protection
-	- if you dont want or need the script to do it for you feel free to manually disable before runnning the tweak
+	- if you dont want or need the script to do it for you feel free to manually disable before running the tweak
 	- updated enable defender

 - added ultimate cleanup to main script